 This could be as little as $2,000 or up to tens of thousands of dollars to get started.

 The amount of the retainer will be driven by how complex your divorce is and the level of animosity between you and your spouse.

 How Much Does Divorce Cost with a Child?

+When children are part of the equation in a divorce, attempting to reach an agreement on custody is often cited as the most contentious part of working out a settlement.
 The more back and forth that takes place especially when lawyers are involved with definitely drive up the bottom line costs for both spouses.